dku-plant-futures/dku-plant-futures.github.io/about.markdown

 ### Coco Zhang

 Coco Zhang is new to DKU and has a keen interest in promoting sustainability through artistic poster design.
+Having experienced extreme heat caused by climate change, she is deeply motivated to advocate for environmental awareness and action.

 ### Maya Slack

 Maya Slack is a senior double-majoring in Biology and Environmental Sciences and Policy.
 She is passionate about raising awareness of the close connection between our bodily health and the health of our environment.

 ### Xing Shi Cai (Advisor)